 The Aorus B550 elite prioritizes low temperatures, which is why it comes with an advanced thermal design with extended surface heat sinks.
 The board is quite durable and sleek looking, as you’ll notice it’s matte black with the Aorus logo illuminated.

-First of all, when you think about graphics card, especially if you intend to have several in your machine, you should consider getting a motherboard that supports Crossfire for NVIDIA and SLI for AMD.
-Another point to consider should be the M.2 slots for your solid state drive.
+First of all, when you think about the graphics cards, especially if you intend to have several in your machine, you should consider getting a motherboard that supports Crossfire for NVIDIA and SLI for AMD.
+Another point to consider should be the M.2 slots for your solid-state drive.
 Finally, the processor that comes with your machine is also critical; This is because depending on whether it is an AMD Ryzen processor or an Intel processor, you will need different chipsets, that is, the X470 and the Z390 respectively.

 Remember that motherboards come in various form factors, such as the common mini E-ATX and ITX or the more common Micro ATX and ATX.
 Typically, most machines support multiple form factors, so you don’t have to worry about which one to buy.